MaayanLab/Playbook-Workflow-Builder/docs/user/workflows.md

 ![A screenshot illustrating submitting a gene](./figures/workflows/04-submit-a-gene.png) **Figure 4.** A screenshot illustrating submitting a gene.

 Once we've clicked submit, the playbook is extended to reveal a slew of new options which can be applied to the gene we specified.
-Examples include identifying RNA-seq-like LINCS L1000 signatures which reverse the expression of the gene, identifying gene-centric information from metabolomics, finding protein product records in GlyGen or finding regulatory elements in LDH among other possibilities.
+Examples include identifying RNA-seq-like LINCS L1000 signatures which reverse the expression of the gene, identifying gene-centric information from metabolomics, finding protein product records in GlyGen or finding regulatory elements in CFDE LDH among other possibilities.
 Let's click on the card: "Query GTEx Median Tissue Expression," which will "Use the GTEx API to obtain median tissue expression for the given gene."

 ![A screenshot showing options given a gene](./figures/workflows/05-gene-extend.png) **Figure 5.** A screenshot showing options given a gene.